USNS Pollux: Transfer to Maritime Administration and Ready Reserve Force

 On 1 October 2007, Pollux was transferred to the United States Maritime Administration.
 On 1 October 2008, she was transferred to the Ready Reserve Force, losing her "USNS" designation, and laid up at Philadelphia, Pennsylvania.
-She can be reactivated in five days when needed.
-If activated again, Pollux will report to the Military Sealift Command.
+In 2014 the vessel and her sister SS Regulus were relocated to the United States Maritime Administration Beaumont Reserve Fleet where they remain in ROS-120 status.
+If activated again, Pollux will report to the Military Sealift Command, Atlantic Fleet.

+In February of 2024, the United States Maritime Administration announced that the Pollux would be downgraded from the Ready Reserve Force in the 2nd Quarter of 2025 and is slated for scrap sale in the 4th Quarter of 2026.